martinberlin/cale-idf/README.md

 ## News

-- Repository mantainer will be in holidays till 13 th July.
-So in the next two weeks there will be no support.
-- Please check the [Wiki](https://github.com/martinberlin/cale-idf/wiki) for latest news and to see what displays are supported.
-This will grow slowly and I think the Wiki is the perfect place to make updates that are not branch dependant
 - Use **refactor/oop** to try the latest features.
 Only after days or even weeks of testing, it will be merged in master, and eventually land in a new [CalEPD epaper component release](https://github.com/martinberlin/CalEPD)
+- [Gdew0583t7](https://github.com/martinberlin/cale-idf/wiki/Model-gdew0583t7.h) Good Display 5.83 b/w model added after testing.
+In the next weeks I will focus on getting grayscales and additional colors to work.
 - Multi SPI epaper 12.48 class Wave12I48 is working.
 This epaper has Waveshare added electronics and ESP32 support.
 I'll be working in adding a PCB on top with a different board (TTGO T8) that has battery management and PSRAM.
 Due to the nature of this display and the big pixel resolution, it has a 160 Kb buffer, so it leaves no DRAM for your program.
 So it's actually only usable with PSIRAM if you want to have a working ESP32 sketch with additional libraries (WiFi, download image from www, etc) Without PSIRAM only a very basic sketch can be made.

 **CALE-IDF uses this components:**